davidVillarreal03/Professional-README-Generator/README.md

 ## Installation

-Must download into vs code in order to get the file made into the folder
+Must download into vs code inorder to use the program

 ## Usage

-Open the terminal and put in the command node index.js to start the program to start building the readme
+Have to open the terminal within the folders, right click and choose "intergrated terminal"

 ## Credits